adenger/subpred4/reports/03_matrices/03_matrices.md

 - ML models with feature selection and/or PCA
 - is_a is not working, since no two go terms in the ML dataset are direct descendants.
   - Other graph similarity score, like distance of common ancestor, or whether they have the same parent
+- Find way to implement other semantic similarity algorithms more efficiently (parallel)